Know the Facts. Don't Get Targeted.

 Why should you care?

-Illegally downloading and/or sharing copyrighted material not only reduces potential income for artists and other copyright holders, but also has potentially serious legal ramifications for those who violate the law.
+Illegally downloading and/or sharing copyrighted material not only reduces potential income for artists and other copyright holders, but also has potentially serious legal and disciplinary ramifications for those who violate the law.

 Universities are frequently targeted by copyright holders who are continually searching for cases of illegal online file sharing.
 Universities often provide fast Internet connections, which means a higher volume of traffic can be pushed through in a shorter period of time.
 UC Berkeley is strictly bound by the previously mentioned laws to respond to copyright infringement notices sent to us by copyright holders.